Re-Entry Plan 2020

 In order to mitigate the risk of potentially spreading COVID-19, Vocational Innovations staff will be trained on CDC and Department of Public Health guidelines.
 We have currently limited access to our building to reduce the unnecessary exposure.
 Our employees are required to complete trainings associated with COVID-19 precautions, Universal Precautions, and proper use of PPE.

 Vocational Innovations will enforce frequent hand washing practices, disinfecting areas of high contact, use of masks, hand sanitizer, and daily temperature checks (for both staff and clients) along with symptom screening prior to starting their workday.
 Any time there is a confirmed case of Covid-19 or Covid-19 symptoms are displayed homes will be notified, individuals will be asked to stay home, and CDC guidelines will be followed before they can return to program.

 We are also raising awareness and offering training to the individuals we support on the pandemic.
-Topics covered include breaking down what the coronavirus is, the safety measures put in place and why they are important, what to do when experiencing symptoms.
+Topics covered include a break down of what the coronavirus is, the safety measures put in place and why they are important, and what to do when experiencing symptoms.